-Lotus Notes email client is one of the more frustrating ones out there (next to Outlook PC).
-It's a very low percentage of email clients and primarily used by larger companies, if any.
+Lotus Notes email client is one of the more frustrating ones out there .
+It has a very low percentage of email client market share.

 Red Boxes around Images in Lotus Notes Email